 Medical Device, Diagnostic, and Dental

-Accunovo focuses on developing novel targeted PET imaging probes, through a combination of the biomarker-binding molecules developed in the Liu lab and PET imaging molecules developed in the Li lab, for targeted imaging of cancer for early diagnosis.
+Accunovo focuses on improvements in early cancer diagnosis.
+The Company is developing novel targeted PET imaging probes through a combination of unique biomarker-binding molecules and PET imaging molecules for targeted imaging of cancer, allowing earlier diagnosis and treatment.